blinken/pcb-checklist/layout-checklist.md

 ## DFM / yield enhancement

-* [ ] All design rules within manufacturer's capability
-* [ ] Minimize use of vias/traces that push fab limits
+* [ ] Layout DRC 100% clean
-* [ ] Controlled impedance specified in fab notes if applicable
+* [ ] Controlled impedance, design stackup, thickness, plating and any other parameters recorded in text block on Fab layer
 * [ ] Confirm impedance calculations include soldermask, or mask removed from RF traces
 * [ ] Stackup verified with manufacturer and specified in fab notes
-* [ ] Board finish specified in fab notes
 * [ ] If panelizing, add panel location indicators for identifying location-specific reflow issues
-* [ ] (recommended) Layer number markers specified to ensure correct assembly
+* [ ] Layer number markers on each layer copper to ensure correct assembly
 * [ ] Fiducials present (on both sides of board) if targeting automated assembly
 * [ ] Fiducial pattern asymmetric to detect rotated or flipped boards
 * [ ] Soldermask/copper clearance on fiducials respected